 Hometown: Irvine, California

 ''Attending IHN gave me the baseline fund of knowledge required to explore nutrition and its most relevant, contemporary topics.
 IHN also provided the professional skills and the ability to critically analyze and produce scientific papers fit for publication.
 IHN also provided me several career opportunities, and with its fantastic staff and mentors, successfully supported me through the medical school application process.''

-Alex is pursuing his MD at Columbia University's College of Physicians and Surgeons and is scheduled to graduate in 2019.
+Alex completed his MD at Columbia University's College of Physicians and Surgeons and in 2019.
 His interests include medical nutrition, medical humanities, and rock climbing.

 Kevin A. Lie, MS ('18)

 “The IHN Master's program in Nutrition Science gave me the opportunity to do extensive research on subjects I am passionate about, and the flexible research schedule allotted me time to study for my Law School Admissions exam.”

 Kevin graduated from the University of Minnesota in 2017 with degrees in Psychology, Philosophy, and Neuroscience.
 While at the IHN, Kevin worked with Dr. Yian Gu studying the impact of coffee, tea, and sleep in relation to dementia risk.
 Kevin is currently a J.D. candidate at Harvard Law School.
 His experiences at the IHN continue to prove useful throughout his career.